kenken64/NUSISS-DevOpsEng/container/README.md

 ## Installing Docker Compose

 Unlike the Mac and Windows Docker Desktop versions, we must manually install Docker Compose.
-See the instructions for the installation steps (Click on the tab for Linux)
+See the instructions for the installation steps (Click on the link below for Linux)

 https://docs.docker.com/compose/install/#install-compose